There’s no shortage of record stores in London, and each has its own uniqueness.

-Sounds of Universe is another well-known record store in London, not only for its primer location but because it really stocks many different music genres.
-If you want to find really good second-hand records then this is the place to go!
+Sounds of Universe is another well-known record store in London, not only for its prime location but because it stocks many different music genres.
+If you want to find really good second-hand records, then this is the place to go!
 You really will be surprised by the number of gems of Techno, House, Disco and Trance music you can find here.

 They also stock many new types of Electronic Music; from Electro, Drum and Base, House, Techno, Disco and many more.